Autonomous Robot

 Mechanical Design

-The robot won 1st place in the robot socky competition, completing 8 rounds without any mechanical, electrical, or software failures.
+The robot achieved 1st place in the Robot-Sockey competition, completing 8 rounds without any mechanical, electrical, or software failures.
+The final design demonstrated reliable system integration and consistent performance under competition conditions.

 Videos